 Our goal is to award a scholarship each year to a boy and girl finishing their sophomore high school golf season.
-The Scholarship committee consists of three Royal Oaks members, the Club Manager, the Director of Player Development and the Membership Director that review the applications, interview the candidates, and select the recipients.
+The Scholarship committee consists of three Royal Oaks members, the General Manager, the Director of Player Development and the Membership Director that review the applications, interview the candidates, and select the recipients.

 This program has been a success with a number of local scholar athletes.
-We are pleased to have these scholar golfer’s practicing and playing at our club with Royal Oaks members.
+We are pleased to have these scholar golfers practicing and playing at our club with Royal Oaks members.

-Royal Oaks Caddy Program
+Royal Oaks Caddie Program